Nursing MSN & DNP

 1. Earn your master’s degree: You must graduate from an accredited PA program—typically an MSPAS program.
 You must also complete at least 2,000 hours of supervised clinical rotation.4

-3. Maintain national certification: PAs must complete 100 hours of continuing medical education (CME) every two years.
-They are required to take a recertification exam every 10 years.10
+3. Maintain national certification: You must complete 100 hours of continuing medical education (CME) every two years to maintain your status as a PA-C (medical abbreviation for Physician Assistant, Certified).
+PAs are required to take a recertification exam every 10 years.10

 Work Environment Differences Between PA and NP

-Although PAs can serve as primary care providers, they are typically required to work under the direct supervision of a physician or surgeon.4 A PA’s scope of practice varies from state to state and is determined through state licensing requirements.
+Although PAs can serve as primary care providers, they are typically required to work under the direct supervision of a physician or surgeon.4 The difference between PA and NP’s scope of practice varies from state to state and is determined through state licensing requirements.

-Another difference between a nurse practitioner or physician assistant is that NPs must work under the supervision of a physician in 11 states.
-However, in 28 states and two U.S. territories, nurse practitioners can operate their practice with autonomy.
-The remaining 15 states and U.S. territories have regulations that are somewhere in between.2
+Another difference between a nurse practitioner vs physician assistant is that NPs must work under the supervision of a physician in 11 states.
+However, in 28 states and two U.S. territories, nurse practitioners can practice with autonomy.
+The remaining 15 states and U.S. territories have regulations that fall somewhere in between.2

 Specialization Differences Between Nurse Practitioner and Physician Assistant